tomaszwojcik/dotfiles/README.md

 It is basing on Railscasts theme, to get it working properly you need iTerm2 with base16-railscasts.dark.256 theme.

 ##### CTAGS
-If `ctags -R` finishes with error (`invalid option -R` or something like that) you probably have wrong version of CTAGS installed.
+If `ctags -R` finishes with error (`invalid option -R` or something like that) then you have the wrong version of CTAGS installed.
 Get the newest one from the website and add `/usr/local/bin` to path before `/usr/bin`.